Game-Theoretic Multiagent Reinforcement Learning: Solving Markov Decision Processes

-However, this method for solving the MDP remains at a textbook level, aiming to offer theoretical insights but lacking practically in the case of a large-scale LP with millions of variables \citep{papadimitriou1987complexity}.
+However, this method is not practical in the case of a large-scale LP with millions of variables \cite{papadimitriou1987complexity}.
 When the state-action space of an MDP is continuous, LP formulation cannot help solve either.

-In the context of optimal control \citep{bertsekas2005dynamic}, dynamic-programming approaches, such as policy iteration and value iteration, can also be applied to solve for the optimal policy that maximises Eq. (\ref{eq:q_func}) \& Eq. (\ref{eq:v_func}), but these approaches require knowledge of the exact form of the model: the transition function $P(\cdot | s, a)$, and the reward function $R(s, a, s')$ .
+In the context of optimal control \cite{bertsekas2005dynamic}, the classical dynamic-programming approaches, such as policy iteration and value iteration, can also be applied to solve for the optimal policy that maximises Eq. (\ref{eq:q_func}) and Eq. (\ref{eq:v_func}), but these approaches require knowledge of the exact form of the model: the transition function $P(\cdot | s, a)$, and the reward function $R(s, a, s')$.

 On the other hand, in the setting of RL, the agent learns the optimal policy by a trial-and-error process during its interaction with the environment rather than using prior knowledge of the model.
-The word ``learning" essentially means that the agent turns its experience gained during the interaction into knowledge about the model of the environment.
-Based on the solution target, either the optimal policy or the optimal value function, RL algorithms can be categorised into two types: value-based methods and policy-based methods.
+RL algorithms can be categorised into two types: value-based methods and policy-based methods.